UncleBench/TourOfHeroesAspNetCore/README.md

 - MediatR to realize CQRS
 - Mapster to map objects between layers
 - Entity Framework Core as the ORM
-- SQLite as a database
+- MS SQL Server as a database provider

 ## Credit where credit is due